luyuanzhangcloud/three-tier-architecture/README.md

 Story 6: Architectural Design
 Please see the figures attached at the end of this file.
-The acceptance criteria states :“ We need to have architectural design that shows all the components of this Three Tier application. ”.
-I believe the graph generated from terraform should have ALL the components.
-I also tried to generate the diagram using former2.com and cloudformation.
 I scanned my account, and selected the components in this infrastructure, then generate a .yaml file, and paste it into cloudformation.
 The diagram is not as pretty as I hoped.
+A diagram of the infrasctructure is also generated through terraform graph.

 Story 7: Deploy the Presentation Layer (Front-End) for Production Environment in a Different Region To deploy this infrastructure in a different region, I only need to change the region and AZs in the variables.tf